Scholarships

 - Priority consideration goes to students who applied prior to the deadline.

-Choose Ohio First scholarships will be available starting in the Fall 2026 to first time Cincinnati State students.
-The application for Fall 2026 will be available November 1, 2025.
-Scholarship application for Fall 2025 is now closed.
+Choose Ohio First Scholarship will be available starting in the Fall 2026 to first time Cincinnati State students.
+The application for Fall 2026 will be available November 1, 2025 until February 15, 2026.

 CState Honors Program